Science on an island sanctuary: Surveying Ashmore Reef Marine Park

 Ashmore Reef Marine Park is a haven for seabirds, turtles, dugongs and rich suite of species under and above the water.
 It has the most diverse marine fish fauna of any region in Western Australia.
 It is also thought to have the highest number of reef-building coral species (upwards of 255 species) of any area off the state’s coast.
 Each year around 100,000 birds breed on the islands, and many migratory shorebird species stop by on their long-haul journeys.

 Despite its isolation — it’s closer to Indonesia than mainland Australia — there are changes happening on Ashmore Reef.
 Sea snakes were once abundant, with a population of about 40,000 from at least 13 species.
-But in recent decades they’ve almost disappeared, and we don’t know why.
+But in recent decades they’ve almost disappeared from the shallow waters here, and we don’t know why.
 There’s also uncertainty about the impact of introduced species like tropical fire ants and certain introduced weeds.

 How can management adapt to address threats to this ecosystem?
 And how can scientists mix old and new survey methods to best monitor this internationally important ecosystem?